 I hope you have had a wonderful Easter break and are ready for an exciting term of learning.
-We have an action packed Summer term planned, including our residential trip to Derbyshire and a visit to a special place of worship.
+We have an exciting Summer term planned, including our residential trip to Derbyshire.

-Using our residential trip to Derbyshire as inspiration, we will develop geographical skills by locating UK cities and counties, reading maps and grid references, and identify the landscape in Ashbourne and identify natural features.
+Using our residential trip to Derbyshire as inspiration, we will develop geographical skills by locating UK cities and counties, and reading maps and grid references.

-In RE, we will reflect upon Christian prayer, and in June we will visit a Hindu Mandir to bring our learning about the Hindu religion to life.
+In RE, we will reflect upon Christian prayer, and learn about Hinduism and the Hindu Mandir.
 PE will include athletics and striking and fielding games.
 French lessons will focus on conversational skills to describe objects and people, clothes and our likes and dislikes.
-Through guided reading and reading comprehension activities, inference and deduction skills will be developed.
+Through whole class reading and reading comprehension activities, inference and deduction skills will be developed.
 Children will continue to develop their vocabulary, understanding of grammar and accuracy when spelling, including words on the National Curriculum year 3/ 4 spelling list.